-It is worth mentioning that some investigations in ABP are also based on the role of an energy depot capable of providing the internal speed to the particle.
-Reference \cite{Romanzuk} provides an excellent review of the basic assumptions of this line of research.
-The mechanism involves a two-way energy transfer from the bath, dissipation within the internal particle medium, and conversion into kinetic energy proportional to the square of the velocity.
-These {\it ad hoc} factors are conveniently introduced to model the diffusion of the ABP in a thermal reservoir and its velocity through the overdamped Langevin equation (OLE).
+Alternative investigations into ABPs focus on the role of an energy depot that provides internal speed.
+Romanczuk \etal \cite{Romanzuk} provide an excellent review of the core assumptions in this line of research.
+This mechanism involves a two-way energy transfer from the bath, internal dissipation, and conversion into kinetic energy proportional to the square of the velocity.
+These {\it ad hoc} factors are introduced to model ABP diffusion within a thermal reservoir, with velocity described by the overdamped Langevin equation (OLE).
 This approach was reformulated by Zeng \etal \cite{DepotZeno} using the multiplicative multi-noise Langevin equation derived by Denisov \etal \cite{Denisov}.
-They assign one noise to self-propulsion and a second one to diffusion, finding that the average speed depends on the cross-correlation intensity of the noises.
-In principle, this approach can also be thoroughly analyzed from Hamilton's equations.
-This requires knowing the balancing equation of the energy depot, given by Eq.
-(48) of Ref. \cite{Romanzuk}, whose solution, without any assumptions, can be formally established.
-Incorporating this expression into the system Hamiltonian gives the equation of motion for position as a functional derivative of the local squared velocity.
-Analyzing it numerically by using reasonable expressions for the velocity, such as those derived in this article, it happens that such a functional derivative is multiple-valued.
-It is the opinion of the author that the premises invoked in the energy-depot approach to ABPs should then be reexamined for use in a proper Hamiltonian description.
+They assigned independent noises to self-propulsion and diffusion, finding that the average speed depends on the cross-correlation intensity of the noises.
+While this approach can be analyzed via Hamilton's equations, it requires the energy depot's balancing equation (Eq.
+48 in Ref. \cite{Romanzuk}).
+Incorporating this into the system Hamiltonian yields an equation of motion where the position is a functional derivative of the local squared velocity.
+Numerical analysis using the velocity expressions derived in this work suggests that such a functional derivative is multiple-valued.
+Consequently, the author suggests that the premises of the energy-depot approach should be reexamined for a consistent Hamiltonian description.